space-ros/docs/source/Demos/Lunar-Terrain.rst

 .. rst-class:: image-subtitle

-    Surface Normals of the terrain in LunarSim with blended sand texture normals
+    Surface Normals of the terrain in Lunar-Terrain with blended sand texture normals

 Using DEM in Gazebo
 ^^^^^^^^^^^^^^^^^^^